McAULEY VILLAGEHOUSING & SERVING HOMELESS MOTHERS AND THEIR CHILDREN SINCE 1990 CHILD CARE & LEARNING CENTER

 ABOUT McAULEY VILLAGE

-McAuley Village is a two year family-building transitional housing program for single mothers and their children.
-Our program uses innovative and proven models to move families in to self-sufficiency and permanent housing.
+McAuley Village is a family-building transitional housing program for mothers and their children who were previously homeless.
+Our program uses innovative and proven models to move families – nearly all who have experienced interpersonal violence – into economic self-sufficiency and permanent housing.

 The Village program recognizes the unique background and needs of our families.
-Working closely with our moms, Individualized Plans for Success are developed and reviewed quarterly to best meet the needs of the families and to ensure a positive outcome in moving to permanent housing.
-Supportive services are tailored to meet individual needs and may include specialized tutoring in English, help navigating DHS and the public school system, and partnering with DCYF.
-On-site counselors are provided through our partnership with Sojourner House.
-The McAuley Village Program offers a variety of programs specific to children such as tutoring, reading groups, school vacation fun days, and a variety of holiday parties.
+Supportive services are tailored to meet individual needs of each family and may include specialized tutoring in English, help navigating DHS and the public school system, and partnering with DCYF.
+On-site caseworkers and counselors from our partner, Sojourner House, are regularly present at The Village to assist families.
+The McAuley Village Program offers a variety of programs specific to children such as on-site childcare, tutoring, reading groups, frequent any day and school vacation fun days, art activities, festive holiday parties, and celebrations.
 Residents of all ages receive the support they need to thrive and to achieve their very best.

-Our Village graduates have become medical assistants, medical technicians, CNAs, nurses, dental hygienists, dental assistants, and school bus drivers.
-Others have been trained in early childhood education and secured full time employment in child care centers.
-We have residents who have graduated from CCRI, RIC, Roger Williams, and Brown University.
 We are proud to say that 90 percent of former residents have not re-entered the homeless system, and have instead moved into stable, sustainable lifestyles.
+Over the past three decades our Village graduates have become medical assistants, medical technicians, CNAs, nurses, dental hygienists, dental assistants, and school bus drivers.
+Others have been trained in early childhood education and secured full time employment in childcare centers.
+Many have graduated from local colleges and universities including CCRI, RIC, Roger Williams, and Brown University.

 McAULEY VILLAGE IS HERE FOR YOU AND YOUR FAMILY